antarctica/ops-data-store/README.md

 ### File system requirements

-A file system is required for storing application backups.
+A file system is required for storing application backups and log files.

 This file system must:

 - be accessible/addressable via the Python `Path` class (i.e. a local, or mounted network, file system)
 - provide at least the created date for files via metadata the Python `Path.stat` method can access
 - provide suitable permissions for the Python application to read and write all files (i.e. via an OS user)
-- have sufficient space to maintain the number of backups configured (recommended minimum: 5GB)
+- have sufficient space to maintain the number of backups and log files configured (recommended minimum: 5GB)

 As this file system is used for backups, it should to the extent possible, be designed to be stable/reliable.